How to Hang a Christmas Mantel Garland + Video

 5. Attach the last, nicest garland to the first garland.

-I just repeat the previous step with the final garland.
-There’s plenty of bendy stems from the first garland to grab on to this third one.
+I repeated the previous step with the final garland.
+There’s plenty of bendy stems from the first garland to grab onto this third one.

 6. Optional embellishments: Bells, ribbons, bows and fairy lights.